ImLunaHey/dns-server/README.md

 Configure via the Adlists page in the web UI, or add blocklist URLs directly.

+### DNS Caching

+The DNS server uses intelligent caching that respects TTL (Time To Live) values from DNS responses:

+- **TTL-Based Caching**: Automatically extracts and uses TTL values from DNS responses
+- **Fallback TTL**: Uses 300 seconds (5 minutes) if TTL extraction fails
+- **Cache Management**: Clear cache manually via Settings page or API endpoint
+- **Cache Statistics**: View cache size and cached query counts in the dashboard

+To clear the cache:

+1. Navigate to Settings → DNS Cache Settings
+2. Click "Clear Cache" button
+3. Cache will be cleared and statistics updated automatically

 ## Using the DNS Server

 ### Standard DNS (UDP/TCP)